thistehneisen/tobook/README.md

 - Read http://codeception.com/docs/01-Introduction and http://codeception.com/docs/04-AcceptanceTests
 - Generate your acceptance tests in `app/tests/acceptance/` folder:
 `./vendor/bin/codecept generate:cest acceptance YourTestName`
+- Run migration for testing environment: `fab m:,testing`.
+This command will execute all migrations for all modules and seed database with some data for the tests.
+Most of the time you can skip this step, come back and run it later if you encounter database error during test executions.
 - Run the test: `./vendor/bin/codecept run` or `fab t`
 - 1 user in DB for testing is also having `varaa_test` as username and password